timcassell/ProtoPromise/README.md

 ### Error Retries and Async Recursion

-What I especially love above this system is you can implement retries through a technique I call "Asynchronous Recursion".
+What I especially love above this system is you can implement retries through asynchronous recursion.

 ```cs
 public Promise<string> Download(string url, int maxRetries = 0)